-Terry is the author of the award-winning book "The Queen of Distraction," and "Survival Tips for Women with AD/HD."
+Terry authored the award-winning books, "The Queen of Distraction" and "Survival Tips for Women with AD/HD."
 She also created an online resource serving adults worldwide with ADHD and an online coaching program for women with ADHD.

-History with the Condition
+Terry's History with the Condition

 "Like many adults who learn of their own ADHD after their child has been diagnosed with it, I too found out I had ADHD while searching for help for my daughter.
 She had been diagnosed with it (and other special needs) when she was just four years old, and I was in my early 40s.

 "It all fits into place after that.
-With proper treatment, support, and understanding how my brain works, my life improved so dramatically that I chose a new life path.
+With proper treatment, support, and understanding of how my brain works, my life improved so dramatically I chose a new life path.
 I was literally driven to help others find their way to a happier, more productive life by guiding them on their own ADHD journey.

 NPS-ALL-NP-00342 MAY 2021